 - ¾ cup moong dal (mung lentils -- the tiny, yellow ones)

-- 2 tsp black peppercorns (you can use more or less based on your preference)
+- 2 teaspoon black peppercorns (you can use more or less based on your preference)

 - ¼ cup raw cashews (broken into pieces.
 If nut-free, you can sub the cashews with pumpkin seeds)